 About the Fellowship

-This Partners GME/PEC approved fellowship is an institutional collaboration of Brigham and Women’s Hospital, a major teaching hospital of Harvard Medical School, the Harvard Global Health Insitute and the Harvard School of Public Health.
+This Partners GME/PEC approved fellowship is an institutional collaboration of Brigham and Women’s Hospital, a major teaching hospital of Harvard Medical School, the Harvard Global Health Institute and the Harvard T.H.
+Chan School of Public Health.

 The purpose of the fellowship is to promote educational initiatives and research pertinent to the advancement of Global Women’s Health (GWH) through development of academic research and leadership skills in global medicine, disaster and humanitarian response, war medicine, and areas specific to women’s health including reproductive health and gender-based violence.
 This two-year program is committed to serve as a platform for collaborative global health work with governmental, non-governmental, and outside institutions in order to meet this end.

 The fellowship takes a comprehensive approach to women's health.
 It includes health issues unique to women (e.g. reproductive health and family planning, female genital cutting, breast and cervical cancer); areas where women experience disproportionate health impact (e.g. cancer, cardiovascular disease, respiratory disease); and health issues where women experience a particular disadvantage based on gender inequalities and other social determinants (e.g. HIV and AIDS, displacement due to war and disaster).